awsdocs/aws-codebuild-user-guide/doc_source/how-to-run.md

 ## Run AWS CodeBuild Directly \(AWS CLI\)<a name="how-to-run-cli"></a>

-For more information about using the AWS CLI with CodeBuild, see the [Use a Proxy ServerCommand Line Reference](cmd-ref.md)\.
+For more information about using the AWS CLI with CodeBuild, see the [Command Line Reference](cmd-ref.md)\.

 1. Create the build project\.
 For information, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.